 Most skin conditions can be treated with topical therapy such as lotions and creams.
-The surgical procedures dermatologists must learn include the injection of fillers and botulinum toxin (botox) to give a patient a more youthful appearance at the expense of facial mobility, cryotherapy and other procedures to remove common skin growths such as warts, excision, and skin and nail biopsies where the patient is awake and small amounts of tissue are removed to facilitate diagnosis.
+The surgical procedures dermatologists must learn include the injection of fillers and botulinum toxin (botox) to give a patient a more youthful appearance at the expense of facial mobility, cryotherapy, and other procedures to remove common skin growths such as warts, excision, and skin and nail biopsies where the patient is awake and small amounts of tissue are removed to facilitate diagnosis.

 What is the workplace of a Dermatologist like?

 Because of the increasing rate of skin-related diseases in recent years, dermatological therapies have been revolutionized by new drugs, laser treatment, photodynamic therapy, and ultraviolet light therapy.
-That notwithstanding, dermatologists are still in high demand and their work environment can be very busy.
+That being said, dermatologists are still in high demand and their work environment can be very busy.
 At the hospital, they offer general consultation and treat in-patients who have various skin-related diseases.

 Dermatologists can decide to work in private practice or public hospitals.
-They can also provide training for general medical practitioners, teach at a university or run clinical trials in a research lab.
-Dermatologists can decide to lead campaigns aimed at the community and even offer their services to spas and other beauty therapy institutions.
+They can also provide training for general medical practitioners, teach at a university, or run clinical trials in a research lab.
+Dermatologists can decide to lead campaigns aimed at the community, and even offer their services to spas and other beauty therapy institutions.